UrMumXD/Websites/README.md

 <h1> What is Python </h1>
 <img src="http://www.vizteams.com/wp-content/uploads/2013/08/python-logo-master.png"/>
 <p> Python is farely new to me but it is a really useful Language to learn.
-Python can be used for multiple different things including Game/App Creation and Website building. before I tell you useful information I need to quickly nerd out for a second, python IS AWESOME, THE COOLEST THING ABOUT PYTHON IS THAT YOU GET A CONSOLE CLOSE TO WHERE YOU CODE AND IT SHOWS ALL THE ERRORS YOU'VE MADE, IT IS AWESOME.
+Python can be used for multiple different things including Game/App Creation and Website building. before I tell you useful information I need to quickly nerd out for a second, python is very cool to me at least, Python has a console that allows you to see any errors you've made in coding.
-alright now that thats dones lets move onto the helpful information.
 A part of python is using it as a calculator that uses letters and store information that you can use later on with the code.